MrGemy95/Tensorflow-Project-Template/README.md

 │
 │
 ├──  data _loader
-│    └── data_generator.py  - here's the data_generator that responsiple for all data handling.
+│    └── data_generator.py  - here's the data_generator that responsible for all data handling.
 │
 └── utils
      ├── logger.py